Sardaar Gabbar Singh

-Sardaar Gabbar Singh is a 2016 Indian Telugu-language action comedy film directed by K. S. Ravindra, based on an original story and screenplay by Pawan Kalyan.
-A sequel to Gabbar Singh (2012), it stars Pawan Kalyan reprising his role from the previous film alongside Kajal Aggarwal and Sharad Kelkar (his Telugu debut).
+Sardaar Gabbar Singh is a 2016 Indian Telugu-language action comedy film co-written and directed by Bobby Kolli, (credited as K. S. Ravindra) based on an original story by Pawan Kalyan.
+A sequel to Gabbar Singh (2012), it stars Pawan Kalyan reprising his role from the previous film alongside Kajal Aggarwal and Sharad Kelkar (his Telugu film debut).
 In the film, brave policeman Gabbar Singh (Kalyan) rescues the residents of Rathanpur when they are forced to face the wrath of Bhairav Singh (Kelkar), who unceremoniously usurps their land.

+Sardaar Gabbar Singh is not a remake or sequel — it’s an original script written by Pawan Kalyan as a spiritual successor to Gabbar Singh (2012), which was a remake of Dabangg.

 Initially titled Gabbar Singh 2, the film began production on 21 February 2014 in Hyderabad with Sampath Nandi as the film.
-He later walked out of the film and was then replaced by Ravindra.
+He later walked out of the film and was replaced by Ravindra.
 Principal photography began in May 2015 at Maharashtra.
 The film was renamed Sardaar Gabbar Singh in mid-2015.
 Filming took place extensively in Hyderabad, Secunderabad, Gujarat and Kerala before concluding in March 2016.
 Devi Sri Prasad composed the film's music, while Arthur A. Wilson and Gautham Raju served as the cinematographer and editor, respectively.

-Sardaar Gabbar Singh was released worldwide on 8 April 2016, along with a Hindi dubbed version, on a screen count of 2,600 thus becoming the second biggest Telugu release after Baahubali: The Beginning (2015).
-It received overwhelmingly negative reviews from critics, and was a commercial disaster owing to high distribution costs.
+Sardaar Gabbar Singh was released worldwide on 8 April 2016, along with a Hindi dubbed version.

-Premise

-A kingdom called Ratanpur is taken ruthlessly by a crime lord Bhairav Singh.
-The princess of the kingdom is named Arshi Devi, and the whole kingdom is afraid of Bhairav Singh.
-Then a maverick cop Sardaar Gabbar Singh came along and put an end to all of the worryings.
+Plot

+The story is set in the princely town of Rattanpur, which is under the oppressive rule of Bhairav Singh (Sharad Kelkar), a ruthless landlord who exploits the villagers and forces them to obey his commands.

+To bring order to the town, the government appoints Sardaar Gabbar Singh, a daring and unconventional police officer.
+With his signature style, humor, and intense action, he challenges Bhairav Singh’s dominance.
+Amidst this battle, he falls for Princess Arshi (Kajal Aggarwal), who stands as a symbol of hope for the people.
+As Sardaar fights for justice, he faces several betrayals, high-stakes action, and emotional moments, leading to an explosive showdown with Bhairav Singh.

+The film blends action, comedy, and romance, with Pawan Kalyan’s energetic performance and mass appeal driving the narrative.